gvwilson/thirdbit/_posts/2014/2014-09-04-building-better-teachers.md

     Some American teachers called their pattern "I, We, You":
     After checking homework,
     teachers announced the day's topic,
-    demonstrating a new procedure (I)...
+    demonstrating a new procedure (I)…
-    Then they led the class in trying out a sample problem together (We)...
+    Then they led the class in trying out a sample problem together (We)… Finally,
-    Finally,
-    they let students work through similar problems on their own, usually by silently making their way through a worksheet (You)...
+    they let students work through similar problems on their own, usually by silently making their way through a worksheet (You)…
   </p>
   <p>
     The Japanese teachers, meanwhile,
     turned "I, We, You" inside out.
     You might call their version "You, Y'all, We."
     They began not with an introduction,
-    but a single problem that students spent ten or twenty minutes working through alone (You)...
-    While the students worked,
+    but a single problem that students spent ten or twenty minutes working through alone (You)… While the students worked,
     the teacher wove through the students' desks, studying what they came up with and taking notes to remember who had which idea.
     Sometimes the teacher then deployed the students to discuss the problem in small groups (Y'all).
     Next,
-    the teacher brought them back to the whole group, asking students to present their different ideas for how to solve the problem on the chalkboard...
+    the teacher brought them back to the whole group, asking students to present their different ideas for how to solve the problem on the chalkboard… Finally,
-    Finally,
     the teacher led a discussion,
     guiding students to a shared conclusion (We).